Marie-Antoinette Katoto: Club career

+Paris Saint-Germain

 Katoto started her youth career with Colombes FFC in 2005.
 She joined Paris Saint-Germain Academy in 2011.
 She went on to score 27 goals from 26 matches for youth teams of the club and helped her side to win the Championnat de France National Féminine U19 title in 2016.

 Katoto made her senior team debut on 26 April 2015 against VfL Wolfsburg in the second leg of 2014–15 UEFA Women's Champions League semi-finals.
-She was given a league debut by manager Farid Benstiti during the following week's 5–0 win over Rodez.
-She played the whole 90 minutes and netted a goal.

-Katoto scored 21 goals during 2017–18 Division 1 Féminine season, finishing as second highest goalscorer behind eventual Ballon d'Or Féminin winner Ada Hegerberg.
+She was given league debut by manager Farid Benstiti in 5–0 win over Rodez the following week.
+She played whole 90 minutes and scored a goal in that match.
+She scored 21 goals during 2017–18 Division 1 Féminine season, finishing as second highest goalscorer behind eventual Ballon d'Or Féminin winner Ada Hegerberg.
 On 31 May 2018, she helped her side to win the 2017–18 Coupe de France féminine final against six-time defending champions Lyon by scoring the only goal in the match.

 On 5 February 2022, Katoto scored a brace in a league match against Guingamp and surpassed Marie-Laure Delie to become team's all-time top scorer.
+On 1 July 2022, she signed a contract extension with the club until June 2025.
+On 9 January 2024, she became the first ever official goalscorer at Campus PSG when she opened the scoring in a 6–0 league win against Lille.
+On 24 May 2025, Katoto announced her departure from PSG at the end of her contract in June 2025.

+Lyon

+On 4 June 2025, Lyon announced the signing of Katoto on a four-year contract.

 International career

 Youth

 Katoto has represented France at different youth levels, accumulating 35 caps and 24 goals.
 She was part of French team which won the 2016 UEFA Women's Under-19 Championship.
 She finished the tournament as top scorer with six goals, and was selected as the best player.
-She was also part of the team which reached semi-finals of 2018 FIFA U-20 Women's World Cup.
+She was also part of the team which reached semi-finals of the 2018 FIFA U-20 Women's World Cup.